 NCTE is a cosponsor of a number of national projects, such as the African American Read-In, Banned Books Week, Connected Educator Month, and Read across America.
 NCTE held its first National Day on Writing on October 20, 2009; the Day continues to be held on October 20 each year.
 In 2011, NCTE and the Ball Foundation created the National Center for Literacy Education to celebrate the work of successful school teams that are achieving remarkable results in advancing literacy learning.

 For 100 years NCTE has focused on supporting teacher and student learning.
-In addition to books and journals, NCTE offers a rich mix of online and face-to face professional development opportunities, on key topics such as 21st century literacies and advancing adolescent literacy; national conventions and institutes and regional and local conferences; a highly qualified consultant network, whose members are prepared to offer professional learning experiences to teachers in schools and districts across the nation; and, in collaboration with the International Reading Association, the highly successful ReadWriteThink.org website which provides educators and students with access to the highest quality practices and resources in reading and language arts instruction, all through free, Internet-based content.
+In addition to books and journals, NCTE offers a rich mix of online and face-to face professional development opportunities, on key topics such as 21st century literacies and advancing adolescent literacy; national conventions and institutes and regional and local conferences; a highly qualified consultant network, whose members are prepared to offer professional learning experiences to teachers in schools and districts across the nation; and, ReadWriteThink, created by the National Council of Teachers of English (NCTE) and the International Literacy Association (ILA), which provides free instructional practices and digital resources that support effective reading and language arts instruction for all learners.